 - all watercourses and standing waters will benefit from water margins.
 Some margins will be more beneficial for reducing the effects of diffuse pollutants.
-Use the information in your environmental audit to identify the highest risks and most relevant measures to address the risk - for arable fields, the steepest slopes and crops most likely to disintegrate or die easily will benefit most from margins and from wider margins - for grassland fields, creating water margins and alternative watering where livestock have access to watercourses or standing water is most beneficial to prevent bank erosion or preventing faecal contamination in bathing water and shellfish water catchments - use other measures in conjunction with water margins to slow flow and trap sediment or distance livestock from water - bring field drains up into water margins or direct them to rural SuDS (sustainable drainage systems) rather than leaving them to discharge directly into a watercourse - for biodiversity, use water margins to create physical links between other existing habitats such as woodland, grassland, wetlands and hedgerows

-• planting trees to benefit wildlife and diffuse pollution.
-Cutting or grazing a grassy water margin to remove nutrients is also of benefit

-It may be possible to combine these two management regimes by planting trees or shrubs in part of the margin or on the banking and still cutting the remainder of the margin or from the top of the bank.
+Use the information in your farm environment assessment to identify the highest risks and most relevant measures to address the risk - for arable fields, the steepest slopes and crops that are more susceptible to soil erosion, e.g. potatoes, will benefit most from margins and from wider margins - for grassland fields, creating water margins and alternative watering where livestock have access to watercourses or standing water is most beneficial to prevent bank erosion or preventing faecal contamination in bathing water and shellfish water catchments - use other measures in conjunction with water margins to slow flow and trap sediment or distance livestock from water - bring field drains up into water margins or direct them to rural sustainable drainage systems rather than leaving them to discharge directly into a watercourse - for biodiversity, use water margins to create physical links between other existing habitats such as woodland, grassland, wetlands and hedgerows - plant trees to benefit wildlife and address diffuse pollution.
+Combine planting trees and also cutting or grazing a grassy water margin to remove nutrients by planting trees or shrubs in part of the margin or on the banking and still cutting the remainder of the margin or from the top of the bank